AlexzanderFlores/WOKCommands/README.md

 | h         | Hours    | 1       | 24      | 5h      |
 | d         | Days     | 1       | 365     | 3d      |

-Durations over 5 minutes require a MongoDB server to be connected and will throw an exception if one is not found.
+For durations over 5 minutes a database connection is STRONGLY RECOMMENDED.
+Cooldowns with a duration larger than 5 minutes will automatically be updated to your database every 20 seconds.
+These durations will be loaded when your bot starts up, this ensures that restarts do not affect cooldowns.

 # Global Cooldowns

-_This feature might requires a MongoDB connection to be present._
+_This feature might requires a database connection to be present._

 Some use cases might require a global cooldown over all users for a specific server.
 This can be easily done with the following: